digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Why BagIt?

 <div class="quote">
-"[BagIt] outlines file naming structures that are optimized to work as data moves across operating systems and file systems; it provides a manifest of all the files included in a delivery and provides a correct checksum value for each; it allows the senders and recipients to include additional provenance information so that anyone viewing the package can identify immediately what the package contains and who the contacts for it are."
+[BagIt] outlines file naming structures that are optimized to work as data moves across operating systems and file systems; it provides a manifest of all the files included in a delivery and provides a correct checksum value for each; it allows the senders and recipients to include additional provenance information so that anyone viewing the package can identify immediately what the package contains and who the contacts for it are.
 </div>

 <div class="author">Meghan Ferriter</div>